datawire/datawire-common/docs/baker/source/quickstart.rst

   $ curl http://localhost:8000/greeting
   {"id":17,"content":"Hello, World!"}

 Watson notifies the Directory that the Greeting microservice on ``http://localhost:9001/`` is running.
 Sherlock sets up HAProxy to route ``greeting`` requests to that microservice.
 Your ``curl`` above gets proxied to the right place.
+Note that your ``id`` field will likely be a different value, depending on how long Watson has run and how many times you accessed the service manually.

 Load Balancing
 --------------